Children with disabilities

 Support for children with disabilities is available from a range of services:

-Information relating to the following areas can be found in the Bury Directory below:
+Information relating to the following areas can be found in the Bury Directory and link below:

 - Short breaks and read more information on this short breaks page

-Information and contact details for other agencies who can provide support are detailed in The Bury Directory - Families
+Information and contact details for other agencies who can provide support are detailed in The Bury Directory - Children and young people's services

 How do I get support?